Skip to Main Content

 Carrie Mae Weems

-This virtual display features items in our collection that showcase Arab American artists and the art they may take inspiration from.
+This virtual display features items in our collection that showcase Asian, Pacific Islander, and Desi American artists.
 We have a physical display of these books and others in the Bapst Lobby.
 You can also click on a book above to be brought to that book's record in our library catalog and request us to hold it for you.

 BC Faculty Book Display (Apr 01 - May 31)